DynareJulia/Dynare.jl/doc/src/running-dynare.md

 - `jsonstdout`

-  Instead of writing output requested by `json` to files, write to standard out, i.e. to the MATLAB/Octave command window (and the log-file).
+  Instead of writing output requested by `json` to files, write to standard out, i.e. to the Julia command window (and the log-file).

 - `onlyjson`